Birch tar: benefits, harm, application

 - Resinous substances.

-- Phenol which is of great value.
-However, it should be borne in mind - a large amount of tar can be harmful.
-Due to the fact that phenol is poisonous.
+- Phenol, which is of great value.
+However, it is worth keeping in mind that a large amount of tar can be harmful.
+Because phenol is poisonous.

-Birch tar contains many useful properties.
+Birch tar contains many beneficial properties.
 The main thing is the ability to heal and fight inflammation.

-Tar has occupied a certain niche both in medicine and in cosmetology.
-It is the main component of some drugs, for example, Vishnevsky, Wilkinson's ointments, as well as cosmetics: soaps, shampoos, gels, balms.
+Tar has occupied a certain niche in both medicine and cosmetology.
+It is the main component of some drugs, for example Vishnevsky, Wilkinson ointments, as well as cosmetics: soap, shampoos, gels, balms.

 Among other things, tar: